Covid 19 coronavirus: British PM's adviser Dominic Cummings drove 400km while he had virus symptoms

-The British government dug in Saturday to defend Prime Minister Boris Johnson's top adviser, Dominic Cummings, for traveling more than 250 miles (400 kilometers) to his parents' house during a nationwide lockdown at a time when he suspected he had the coronavirus.
+The British Government dug in Saturday to defend Prime Minister Boris Johnson's top adviser, Dominic Cummings, for travelling more than 400 kilometres to his parents' house during a nationwide lockdown when he suspected he had the coronavirus.

-Opponents demanded Cummings' resignation after The Guardian and Mirror newspapers revealed he had driven from London to the property in Durham, northeast England, with his wife and son at the end of March.
+Opponents demanded Cummings' resignation after the Guardian and Mirror newspapers revealed he had driven from London to Durham, northeast England, with his wife and son at the end of March.
 A lockdown that began March 23 stipulated that people should remain at their primary residence, leaving only for essential local errands and exercise, and not visit relatives.
-Anyone with symptoms was advised told to completely isolate themselves.
+Anyone with symptoms was told to completely isolate themselves.

 "This wasn't visiting a holiday home or going to visit someone," he said.
 "This was going to stay put for 14 days, to remain in isolation."